AkshayaPusarla/My-Todos/README.md

 **Delete Tasks:** Users can remove completed or unwanted tasks from the list.

 **Responsive Design:** The application is responsive and works across different devices and screen sizes.

+**Technologies Used:**

+**HTML5:** Structure of the application.
+**CSS3:** Styling and layout of the to-do list.
+**JavaScript:** Interactivity and dynamic task management.

+**How to Use:**

+1. Type your task in the input field and click the "Add" button to add it to the list.

+2. Click on the task to mark it as completed.

+3. Click the delete icon next to each task to remove it.